NEW: Final escapee nabbed in south Florida, 600 miles away

 Still at large is Brady Andrew Kilpatrick, 24, of Cordova, who had been jailed for alleged drug offenses.

 Kilpatrick, 24, was tracked down 600 miles from Jasper in Martin County, on the east coast of South Florida, the sheriff’s office there said.

 He had been jailed for alleged drug offenses.

 Kilpatrick’s attorney, Belinda Ann Weldon, told CNN affiliate WBMA-TV in Alabama that she believes drugs played a role in the Sunday night escape.

+Off-duty personnel have been enlisted in the manhunt and the Jasper Police Department is also helping to search for Kilpatrick, the sheriff’s office said in a statement on Facebook.
 Jasper is about 35 miles northwest of Birmingham.
 The Walker County Jail was opened in 1998 and houses 250 inmates, according to its website.

 Jail breaks make use of infrastructure

 Other recent jailbreaks have seen inmates take advantage of building infrastructure.